LearningLocker/docs/src/http-journeys.md

 Name | Description
 --- | ---
-description | Name of this waypoint. isActive | If this waypoint is active. conditions | A stringified json [mongo query](https://docs.mongodb.com/manual/tutorial/query-documents/) of when this waypoint has been reached. count | The number of times that the condition must be met. order | The order of this waypoint. isSequential | If this journey is sequential. isRepeatable | If this journey is repeatable. owner | The id of the [user](/http-users#schema) who created this journey. trackBy | either 'actor', 'person'. recalculateStatus | Progress in calculating this journey.
-[See recalculate status](#recalculate-status). isPublic | If false then this visualisation is only available to the owner and users with [org/all/journey/view scope](/http-roles/#organisation-scopes), otherwise it's available to everyone in the organisation with permission.
+_id | the id of this waypoint. description | Name of this waypoint. isActive | If this waypoint is active. conditions | A stringified JSON [mongo query](https://docs.mongodb.com/manual/tutorial/query-documents/) of when this waypoint has been reached. count | The number of times that the condition must be met. order | The order of this waypoint.

 ### Outcomes